 First DUI Offense in Connecticut

-Any expert in Connecticut DWI / DUI law would agree that the most common defense strategy used to resolve a Stamford or Greenwich CGS 14-227a DWI / DUI charge is to get your client admitted into Connecticut’s Alcohol Education Program.
-This is a DUI / DWI first-time offender’s program unique to Connecticut.
-It is a privilege, however–not an automatic right—so it’s recommended you hire a top Greenwich or Stamford DUI lawyer to first, assist you in preparing your Alcohol Education program application, and second, argue your application at the hearing where you could be met with strong resistance from both the prosecutors and any victims of your Connecticut drunk driving arrest.
+Any expert in Connecticut DWI / DUI law would agree that the most common defense strategy used to resolve a Stamford or Greenwich CGS 14-227a DWI / DUI charge is to get your client admitted into Connecticut’s Impaired Driver Intervention Program (IDIP).
+This is a DUI / DWI first-time offender’s program unique to the state.
+It is a privilege, however–not an automatic right—so it’s recommended you hire a top Connecticut DUI attorney to first, assist you in preparing your IDIP program application, and second, argue your application at the hearing where you could be met with strong resistance from both the prosecutors and any victims of your Connecticut drunk driving arrest.

-So if you have been arrested for a CGS 14-227a DUI / DWI in Stamford, Greenwich, New Canaan, Norwalk, New Canaan, Wilton, Westport, Fairfield, Darien, or any other Connecticut town or city, and are interested in learning more about this first time offender’s program, you should call a top Stamford and Greenwich DUI / DWI criminal lawyer to ensure you have the best chances of getting the Alcohol Education First Time Offenders Program which, if successfully completed, will result in the complete dismissal and erasure of your DWI / DUI charges.
+So if you have been arrested for a DUI in a Connecticut town or city, and are interested in learning more about the available first time offender’s programs, you should call a top Connecticut first time DUI attorney to ensure you have the best chances of getting the IDIP First Time Offenders Program which, if successfully completed, will result in the complete dismissal and erasure of your DWI / DUI charges.

-The Basics – What Is the Alcohol Education Program?
+The Basics – What Is the Impaired Driver Intervention Program (IDIP)?

-The Pre-Trial Alcohol Education Program (frequently referred to as the “AEP” or “AE Program”) is a Connecticut Diversionary Program that gives certain drivers who are charged with the crime of Operating a Motor Vehicle While Intoxicated or Driving Under the Influence, DUI/DWI, a second chance.
+The Pre-Trial Impaired Driver Intervention Program (frequently referred to as the “IDIP” or “AE Program”) is a Connecticut Diversionary Program that gives certain drivers who are charged with the crime of Operating a Motor Vehicle While Intoxicated or Driving Under the Influence, DUI/DWI, a second chance.
 The program is codified in C.G.S. § 54-56g.

-The Alcohol Education Program requires defendants to complete weekly one-hour long classes over a 10 or 15 week period.
+The Impaired Driver Intervention Program requires defendants to complete weekly one-hour long classes over a 10 or 15 week period.
 The length of the program depends on the results of an evaluation you are required to attend during the application process.
 All you need to do is show up on time for these classes.
 There are no tests, exams, pop quizzes, or drug / alcohol urine or breath tests.
-However, with the absurd and chronic traffic problems in Southern Connecticut, especially on Interstate 95 and the Merritt Parkway, showing up on time can become a problem so be sure to sign up for classes at a time when you know you will not have any tardiness issues.
+However, with the absurd and chronic traffic problems in Southern Connecticut, especially on Interstate 95 and the Merritt Parkway, showing up on time can become a problem so be sure to sign up for Impaired Driving Intervention classes at a time when you know you will not have any tardiness issues.

-In addition to the weekly classes, the Alcohol Education Program requires you to attend a Mothers Against Drunk Driving (MADD) Victim Impact Panel.
+In addition to the weekly classes, the Impaired Driver Intervention Program requires you to attend a Mothers Against Drunk Driving (MADD) Victim Impact Panel.

-If you complete the court-ordered requirements of the Alcohol Education Program, your Connecticut DUI / DWI 14-227a charges will be dismissed by the Court and effectively “erased” from your criminal arrest record.
+If you complete the court-ordered requirements of the Impaired Driver Intervention Program, your Connecticut DUI / DWI 14-227a charges will be dismissed by the Court and effectively “erased” from your criminal arrest record.

-If you have been charged with CGS 14-227a DUI / DWI in Stamford, Greenwich, or any other Connecticut jurisdiction, then you may be eligible for the Alcohol Education Program.
-Getting the AEP is neither automatic nor guaranteed.
+If you have been charged with CGS 14-227a DUI / DWI in Stamford, Greenwich, or any other Connecticut jurisdiction, then you may be eligible for Impaired Driving Intervention classes.
+Getting the IDIP is neither automatic nor guaranteed.
 The application process is broken into two three stages: the application hearing, an eligibility screening process, followed by an adversarial hearing in front of a Superior Court judge.

-Eligibility Step 1 – Applying in Court for the Connecticut DUI / DWI First Time Offenders AEP Program
+Eligibility Step 1 – Applying in Court for the Connecticut DUI / DWI First Time Offenders IDIP Program

-Eligibility screening is the first step in getting you the Alcohol Education Program.
+Eligibility screening is the first step in getting you the Impaired Driver Intervention Program.
 The Court must determine if your charges are in fact eligible for the program.
 Eligible charges include:

 - C.G.S. § 14-227g – Under 21 DWI / DUI.
 Operation by a person under 21 years of age while their blood alcohol content exceeds .02;